Mysthaps/MyseIfRDPatches/README.md

 - **ShowAccuracy**: Shows your accuracy after a level.
 - **EnableOldSpeedChange**: Changes speed mods to 2x and 0.5x.
 - **RankColorOnDoubleSpeed**: Changes rank colors if **EnableOldSpeedChange** is enabled.
+- **EnableBossSpeedChange**: Allows you to change your speed on Boss levels.

 - **SamuHrai**, **FiveFourteen**: Joke settings.
 Will not be updated.